-Myth #1: Bullying is normal.
+Myth #1: Bullying is Normal

 Sometimes people will dismiss concern about bullying, saying that it’s just part of growing up.
 In fact, the vast majority of young people do not bully others.
 However, when bullying behaviors evoke laughter, cheers or feelings of power, they are reinforced and create a culture that condones bullying.
 The good news is that the rate of students experiencing bullying in U.S. schools has dropped from 28% (in 2011) to 22% (in 2013), according to the U.S. Department of Education.
 So there’s still work to do — particularly with groups of youth who tend to experience higher levels of bullying, such as LGBT youth.
 But there’s progress.
 We don’t have to accept bullying as an inevitable part of school life.
 Rather, we can emphasize the many other ways peers interact with each other that are supportive, encouraging and inspiring.

-Myth #2: Peer pressure is always negative.
+Myth #2: Peer Pressure is Always Negative

 Too often, we assume that peer pressure is what happens when someone gets gullible, vulnerable or maladjusted kids to do something bad or risky.
 Although negative pressure is part of the dynamic, peer influence or pressure is much broader than that.
 Through their relationships with peers, young people develop social skills, try new activities and figure out a lot about themselves and who they are becoming.
 All students absorb ideas, likes, dislikes and values from their friends and classmates.
 In fact, we want to help students learn to influence others — in positive ways.
 We help them learn to write and speak persuasively.
 We cultivate leadership skills.
 So being influenced by, and influencing, peers is an inevitable and important part of growing up and being part of society.

 We may think we are teaching individual students.
-Yet, in reality, they are part of a web of relationships, all of which affect how they learn and what they learn.
+Yet, in reality, students are part of a web of relationships, all of which affect how they learn and what they learn.
 A growing body of research highlights the ways peers influence each other’s attitudes toward school and learning.
 That influence can be negative, when peers dismiss education or “being smart.”
 But the influence can also be critical for school success.
 If students enjoy being with friends in school, they’re more likely to show up and engage.
 Friends help each other problem-solve and learn.
 Peers often provide emotional support and safety through challenges, and they often reinforce positive educational aspirations.

-Myth #4: Adults don’t play a role.
+Myth #4: Adults Don’t Play a Role

 A great deal of peer influence (including bullying) occurs away from the watchful eyes of teachers, staff, parents and other adults.
 That can leave the impression that “kids will have to work this out among themselves.”
 Like most myths, there’s some truth here: young people do need to learn to solve problems on their own.
 But adults can also play important roles.
 Teachers and other school staff reinforce positive peer relationships by: